 How does mail travel?
 Everyone has seen mail delivery vehicles from USPS, UPS, and Fed-Ex moving mail around or delivering it to your residence.
 However, what happens behind the scenes to get your mail to you as efficiently and effectively as possible?
 There are hundreds of systems and tens of thousands of people working in the background to get you your mail as quick as possible.
+Even if you don’t order priority mail, managing all the mail volume takes considerable effort.
 The answer then to the question “how does mail travel” is rich and varied depending on time, place, company and amount.

 I bet you didn’t know that moving mail has been around since well before 300 BCE in the Mauryan Empire in India.
 Iran takes the cake for having mail delivering as far back as Cyrus the Great in 550 BCE.
 Either way, delivering mail is a stabple necessary for society.